16-Item Important Checklist for Hiring a Photographer

-However, with professional lighting equipment, it also comes at higher prices, partly due to it taking up more time for the actual photoshoot.
+However, professional lighting equipment also comes at higher prices, partly due to it taking up more time for the actual photoshoot.
 Professional photographers do also factor in the prices for maintenance, replacement and upgrading of their equipment.

 It can be extremely challenging to guide a person to pose during a photoshoot without having any physical contact.

-I personally choose the difficult way in order to show my client respect and create a better experience.
+I personally choose the more difficult way - no-touch approach - to show my client respect and create a better experience.
 Perhaps, it's also one of the best ways to avoid sexual temptation during a photoshoot.

 Pace of Shoot

-Some photographers can work very fast, whether it's adjusting of the camera settings, lighting settings and angles or even the subject(s).
-There are online circulation of videos of photographers showing quick tips and they are on a fast pace.
-However, in real life, many things have to be planned and most photographers don't work like robots with artificial intelligence (AI) to analyse every scenario to give the best solution.
+Some photographers can work very fast, whether it's adjusting the camera settings, lighting settings and angles or even the subject(s).
+There is an online circulation of videos of photographers showing quick tips and they are at a fast pace.
+However, in real life, many things have to be planned and most photographers don't work like robots with artificial intelligence (AI) to analyse every scenario to give the best solution instantly.

-I personally work on a slow pace where I can think creativity to come out with the best photographs in the best of my capability; I don't work well under pressure.
+I work at a slow pace where I can think creatively to come out with the best photographs to the best of my capability; I don't work well under pressure.
 I believe in "slow and steady" to create better work.
-Moreover, since I refrain from having any body contact with my model, including for both genders, and it's likely going to take more time for the photoshoot.
-My style of shoot includes sharing of reasons why certain changes have to be made, to allow my model to learn and perform more naturally with better understanding; it may take longer time but the results are better.
+Moreover, since I refrain from having any body contact with my model, including for both genders, it's likely going to take more time for the photoshoot.
+My style of shoot includes sharing reasons why certain changes have to be made, to allow my model to understand and thus be able to perform more naturally; it may take longer time but the results are better.